Buying a new build home

-Why choose Talbots’ new build solicitors?
+Why choose Talbots’ new build lawyers?

 What’s the difference between new build and regular conveyancing?